autostyle/autostyle/CONTRIBUTING.md

-# Contributing to Spotless
+# Contributing to Autostyle

 Pull requests are welcome, preferably against `master`.
-Feel free to develop spotless any way you like, but the easiest way to look at the code is to clone the repo and run `gradlew ide`, which will download, setup, and start an Eclipse IDE for you.
+Feel free to develop autostyle any way you like, but the easiest way to look at the code is to clone the repo and open the repository in IntelliJ IDEA (community edition is just fine).

-## How Spotless works
+## How Autostyle works

-Spotless' most basic element is the `FormatterStep`, which has one method that really matters: `String format(String rawUnix, File file)`.
+Autostyle's most basic element is the `FormatterStep`, which has one method that really matters: `String format(String rawUnix, File file)`.
 Each step is guaranteed that its input string will contain only unix newlines, and the step's output should also contain only unix newlines.
 The file argument is provided only to allow path-dependent formatting (e.g. special formatting for `package-info.java`), but most formatters are path-independent and won't use that argument.

 In order to use and combine `FormatterStep`, you first create a `Formatter`, which has the following parameters: